asayers/cbdr/cbdr.md

 ## Usage

 `cbdr sample` takes a list of benchmarks in the form `name:program`.
 It randomly selects a benchmark, runs the program, reports the execution time, and loops.
-The output is CSV-formatted and goes on forever, so lets limit it with `head` and format it with `column`.
+The output is CSV-formatted and goes on forever.
+To get an idea of what it looks like, let's pass it though `head` (to limit it) and `column` (to format it):

 ```
 $ cbdr sample "md5:md5sum $BIG_FILE" "sha1:sha1sum $BIG_FILE" "sha256:sha256sum $BIG_FILE" | head | column -ts,